Die Freundin: Editors and authors

 It is nearly impossible today to trace back who exactly performed which editorial roles.
 In the beginning Aenne Weber was the chief editor, who was also the first chairwoman of the women's chapter of BfM from 1924 to 1925.
 In 1926, when the magazine was an insert within Freundschaftsblatt, the job went to Irene von Behlau.
 In 1927, Elisabeth Killmer became chief editor, and from 1928 to 1930 it was Bruno Balz.
-He was followed by Martin Radszuweit as the chief editor from 1930 onwards.
+He was followed by Martin Radszuweit as the chief editor from 1930 onward.

 At this point, editorial teams were shared between the publications Blättern für Menschenrecht and Freundschaftsblatt, which is why certain articles were reprinted several times over the years, some deliberately abridged.
 These editorial articles were mostly written by men, usually by Friedrich Radszuweit, Paul Weber or Bruno Balz.
 Even articles on the activity of the association or about current political developments were, almost without exception, written by men.
 How this overwhelming presence of male voices in a magazine for lesbian women was seen by these women, whether editors or authors, was not spoken about.

 Die Freundin was aimed mainly at gay women, but was not written exclusively by them.
 There was a relatively high fluctuation among the authors.
 Probably the most famous regular author was Ruth Margarete Roellig, who joined in 1927.
 She was not only an author of the well-known book of Berlins lesbische Frauen (1928), a contemporary guide through the lesbian subculture of Berlin, but had also been trained as an editor in 1911 and was thus one of the few professional writers.
 Other prominent authors were activists such as Selli Engler and Lotte Hahm.

 The writing of Die Freundin was specifically not reserved for any fixed writer.
 Already in 1925, the editorial staff solicited readers to submit their own writing.
 In 1927, the editors changed the structure of the magazine to motivate the readers to participate actively.
 In sections such as "Letters for Die Freundin" or "Our readers have the word", readers were able to share their lesbian self-image and experiences.
 Today, these reports are valuable documents on the life of lesbian women in German-speaking countries at this time.
-In a 1932 advertisement, the editors explained in this sense that every "reader can send us manuscripts, we are glad when our readers participate in the magazine since it is published for them."
+In a 1932 advertisement, the editors explained in this sense that every "reader can send us manuscripts, we are glad when our readers participate in the magazine since it is published for them".